 President Sadat says he plans to postpone repayment of Egypt's huge debts to the Soviet Union, for ten years.

-President Sadat says he plans to postpone repayment of Egypt's huge debts to the Soviet Union, for ten years.
+Background: President Sadat says he plans to postpone repayment of Egypt's huge debts to the Soviet Union, for ten years.
 In a long speech on Nasser Day - last Wednesday (28 September) - President Sadat consistently attack the Soviet Union and implied that Moscow was behind recent religious troubles in Egypt.

 SYNOPSIS: At the headquarters of the Arab Socialist Union in Cairo, President Sadat addressed a joint meeting of the Union's Central Committee and the People's Assembly, or Parliament Mr Sadat spoke for over two hours, and spent much of the time attacking the Soviet Union.